shamim0754/JavaAdvace/readme.md

 }
 ```

-User-define class (Student) equals override by own for current equal logic
+User-define class (Student) equals override by own for correct equal logic.
-we can get help of Integer overide that is done by java api programmer
+we can get help of Integer override that is done by java api programmer

 Update Student.java